 Nicola graduated from La Trobe University with a Master of Speech Pathology.
 She has worked and volunteered with adults, adolescents and children in clinical, hospital, educational and community settings.

 In the subacute hospital setting, Nicola saw aged care patients and individuals with neurological damage or disease.
-She worked together with patients and families to manage speech, language, cognition and swallowing problems.
+She worked together with patients and families to manage speech, language and cognition problems.

 With her caring and creative approach, Nicola builds working relationships with clients quickly and personalises therapy for every individual.
 She involves the client’s support network to ensure outcomes are successfully transferred from the clinic to everyday life.